 If my product doesn’t make health claims, can I get a regular merchant account?

-Probably not.
+Maybe.
 Unfortunately, CBD products by nature are likely to be considered “high risk” by credit card processors due to the uncertainty of legality and changing regulations.
 That makes it more difficult for a processor to ensure a business is complying with state and federal regulations.

-In some cases, you may be able to obtain a high risk merchant account, but it will be at the processor’s discretion whether or not to accept your business.
+If you’re not approved for other options, you may be able to obtain a high risk merchant account, but it will be at the processor’s discretion whether or not to accept your business.
 Offshore merchant service providers may also be willing to offer you a CBD merchant account, but remember that it will be more expensive than a domestic option.

 While some CBD sellers in the past managed to sign up for payment processing through Shopify, the company has confirmed that products containing CBD cannot be sold through Shopify Payments.
 It suggests finding a third-party gateway isntead.